Panblack/ezdpl/README.md

 # Version 3.0

+## Almost there
+Finally, the scripts in `bin/` are almost ready.
+Whiles `servers/*` are not.
+And detailed documentation is comming soon...

+Mar 1, 2018

 ## How version 3.0 started
 Version 2.0 worked pretty well on my first project, a comparatively large system.
 Scripts grew in tremendous scale, of course, only some of them were shared in this repo.